© High Mountain Dressage 2012

 After my move to Berlin, I continued training horses in Dressage for a private stable.

-In 2003 during a travel across the USA I met my life partner, who was the reason to get married, move to Arizona and have two children.
-Thinking that I will never see an English saddle again (here in the wild west) I resigned myself to learn how to ride western-style and was ready to look for an instructor.
-Fortunately I was wrong.
+In 2003 during a travel across the USA I met a wonderful man, who was the reason to get married, move to Arizona and have two children.
+Thinking that I will never see an English saddle again (here in the wild west) I almost surrendered to learn how to ride western-style.

-I hung up a flyer in local feed + tack stores and vet offices hoping to be lucky and find a student or two.
+But instead I hung up a flyer in local feed + tack stores and vet offices hoping to be lucky and find a student or two.
 The signal was obvious: within three weeks the calendar was full.
 What a great sign.
-Dressage is growing even here in the remote western areas of the US so much that a group of horse friends founded the DRESSAGE DESPERADOS in October 2007 in order to offer more schooling shows and provide additional opportunities here in the Tri-City-Area for people to get their horses out, practise and learn about this sport.
+Dressage is growing even here in the remote western areas of the US so much that two of my students and I founded the DRESSAGE DESPERADOS in October 2007 in order to offer more schooling shows and provide additional opportunities here in the Tri-City-Area for people to get their horses out, practise and learn about this sport.

-In USA I have competed successfully from Training Level through I-1 and earned the USDF silver medal.
-Currently I feel very lucky to work with several wonderful private students as an instructor, trainer and coach.
+In USA I have competed successfully from Training Level through Grand Prix and earned the USDF broze, silver and gold medals.
+I feel very grateful to work with several wonderful horses and students as an instructor, trainer and coach.
 Running the barn, training horses and people, attending several shows per year and being a mother of two creates a very tight schedule but even more so a very fulfilling life.
+HMD is serving the Prescott area since 2005.

 Photo by Bob Larson